 Read a complete analysis of Poland's economy in the country report 2015 [476 KB]

-The Commission has made six country-specific recommendations to Poland to help it improve its economic performance, which have been approved by all EU member states.
-These are in the areas of: public finances; youth unemployment; employment of women and older people; innovation; network industries; business environment.
+The Commission has made four country-specific recommendations to Poland to help it improve its economic performance.
+These are in the areas of: public finances; pensions and taxation; labour market; investment in rail.